jasonbitterman/journal-club-assistant/README.md

 - Clinical significance of reported results
 - Commentary on whether the authors' conclusions correlate with the methodology and results

+> [!WARNING]
-This analysis is not meant to replace your own critical assessment of the research paper, it should only be used as a potential starting point for analyzing papers.
-Users should also recognize the limitations of large lanugage models in generating analyses like this.
+> This analysis is not meant to replace your own critical assessment of the research paper.
+Users should recognize the limitations of large lanugage models in generating analyses like this.

 ## How to Use Journal Club Assistant